nojadzworld/reading-notes/201/class02-basics-of-html-css-js.md

 * && or (AND) lets you chain expressions together so that both need to be true for the entire thing to be true

 * || or (OR) lets you chain expressions together and one or even more of them need to be true to be true.

+* NOT or ! opposite of whatever it is in front of.  ex. // !true === false